Atlas7/opencv_python_tutorials/image_processing_in_opencv/image_thresholding/README.md

 Note: I obtain the input image `davemark_sudoku.jpg` from [this psmag.com blog post](http://www.psmag.com/nature-and-technology/whispering-town-square-can-twitter-provide-escape-noise-90493) - via a simple Google image search.

+# How Otsu Binarization Works

+Code: `demo_find_otsu_threshold_value.py`

+The code shows how the OpenCV Otsu Binarization works by comparing the theortical value with the actual OpenCV Otsu Binarization computed value.

 # Conclusion

 Here we have successfully executed some demos on image thresholdings.